williamdjting/419project/README.md

 5) Interact with the platform locally.
 Add entries, it is functional.
 Deleting entries does not exist.
 Note, some data is hardcoded from the CSV.

 Tech Stack
-NextJS - front end
-NextJS - backend
 TypeScript
+NextJS - frontend is react
+NextJS - backend api is next
 Database - writes and reads to CSV's created in /lib directory